 If I'm any one thing, I'm a writer.
 If I'm any two things, I'm two writers.

 I've been writing for the theatre since childhood.
-My best-known (but still barely known) plays are the Nero Fiddled political musicals, co-written with Amanda Sisk.
+My best-known effort is my adaptation and expansion of Will B. Johnstone's original book and lyrics for I'll Say She Is.
+Amanda Sisk and I co-wrote the Nero Fiddled political musicals.
 My earlier plays and musicals include Missing Manhattan, Love and Cheese, The Men in Mabel's Life, and The Fourth Wall (co-written with West Hyler).

 My first book, 400 Years in Manhattan, is based on my stage show of the same name.
 I'm sure you already own at least one copy.

 I've also written numerous articles and essays about theatre, musicals, the Marx Brothers, New York City history, and politics.
 You can find some of this on my Medium page.
 Also, this homage to Damon Runyon.